A Basmajian-type inequality for Riemannian surfaces: introduction

 where $\sim$ identifies the boundary of the two copies of $S$ via the identity map.
 Denote by $\tilde{S}$ the universal Riemannian cover of $S'$.
 We will be interested in the {\it volume entropy} of $S'$ defined as the quantity

-where $\tilde{x}\in\tilde{S}$ and $B(\tilde{x},R)$ is the ball of radius $R$ centered at $\tilde{x}$ in $\tilde{S}$.
+where $B(\tilde{x},R)$ is the ball of radius $R$ centered at some $\tilde{x}$ in $\tilde{S}$.
 This limit always exists and does not depend on the chosen point $\tilde{x}$ (see \cite{Man79}).
 Observe that closed orientable Riemannian surfaces with negative Euler characteristic always have positive volume entropy, and that their volume entropy will always be equal to $1$ in the particular case where the metric is hyperbolic.

-Since adding positive curvature can enlarge the orthospectrum without changing the boundary length of the surface, the orthospectrum cannot determine the length of the boundary in the Riemannian moduli space.
+By, for example, attaching a flat cylinder to the boundary component, we can enlarge the orthospectrum without changing the boundary length of the surface.
+Hence, the orthospectrum cannot determine the length of the boundary in the Riemannian moduli space.
 However, if we also fix the volume entropy of the doubled surface, then the orthospectrum provides the following lower bound on the boundary length.

 \begin{theorem} Let $S$ be a compact orientable Riemannian surface with negative Euler characteristic and one geodesic boundary component.
 Then the following holds true:

 where $h(S')$ denotes the volume entropy of the doubled surface $S'$. \end{theorem}